JefGrailet/SAGE/Dataset/README.md

 * **VP.txt:** gives the host name of the **v**antage **p**oint used to measure the AS on that specific date.

-In rare instances, these 13 files might be complemented by one additional **README** file in case there was something unusual about the measurement (such as having to restart it and/or to change the vantage point due to a temporar failure).
+In rare instances, these files might be complemented by one additional **README** file in case there was something unusual about the measurement (such as having to restart it due to a temporar failure).

+## Special remarks

+* Up to late September 2020, the `.graph` files might list (in)direct links with a _medium_ (i.e., a subnet which might be the real-life link) connecting a neighborhood `u` to a neighborhood `v` where `v` is bordered by subnets built with the third rule of subnet inference (_echoing_ trails).
+Such links shouldn't actually have a _medium_ at all since the last route hops towards subnets like those of `v` are _echoing_ and therefore hiding the actual router interface.
+While parsing a `.graph`, one can therefore ignore the _medium_ associated to any link pointing towards a neighborhood comparable to `v`.
+As of October 12, 2020, the public code of `SAGE` no longer searches a _medium_ for such links.

 ## Contact